-- Use the restrooms, locker rooms, and changing facilities conforming with one's biological sex, with arrangements made for private facilities for those with special circumstances. - Agree to not advocate for same sex causes within the school setting harms the orderly and well-disciplined life that an education requires will not be allowed.
-Carefully think before you act and the atmosphere of the entire school will be improved.
+- Use the restrooms, locker rooms, and changing facilities conforming with one's biological sex, with arrangements made for private facilities for those with special circumstances. - Agree to not advocate for same sex causes within the school setting

 We will address and deal with each issue separately and in accordance with the procedures for such behavior in place.